What to Look for in a Rifle Tripod

 What is a Rifle Tripod?

 The value of a quality tripod can not be overstated, photographers know this just as well as skilled shooters.
-When it comes to taking out a target, you have to keep in mind that even the slightest movement in the wrong conditions can absolutely sabotage the shot, throwing off your accuracy, which in some cases could be life or death.
+When it comes to taking out a target, you have to keep in mind that even the slightest movement in the wrong conditions can absolutely sabotage the shot, throwing off your accuracy, which in some cases could be life or death, or in hunting cases this could mean you won’t be eating.
 This is where you will see the value of rifle tripods, especially at extended ranges, as they can make your shot ten times more achievable.

 Rifle tripods can level the playing field, or give you an advantage, making difficult or almost impossible shots in uncomfortable positions a lot more manageable to take.
 They are not like bipods where you only have support in the front of the rifle, but tripods can be used as rear supplementary support as well.
 They allow you to control your recoil a bit better and really make sure that you have the utmost accuracy with your shots.
 That being said, there are a few must-haves when it comes to picking out which rifle tripod you would like to go with.